misiektoja/instagram_monitor/tests/README.md

 python -m pytest
 ```

-`pyproject.toml` configures pytest to put the repository root first on
+`pyproject.toml` puts the repository root first on `sys.path`. `conftest.py`
-`sys.path` (and `conftest.py` enforces it), so the tests always run against the
+enforces the same order.
+The tests therefore use the working tree instead of an
-working tree rather than any installed copy of the package.
+installed copy of the package.

 ## Layout